MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ## 1 - Sample application

 A sample Python application using the Django framework is provided to help you follow along with this tutorial.
-The `djangoapp` sample contains the data-driven Django polls app created by following [Writing your first Django app](https://docs.djangoproject.com/en/3.1/intro/tutorial01/) in the Django documentation.
+The `djangoapp` sample contains a data-driven Django polls app similar to the tutorial [Writing your first Django app](https://docs.djangoproject.com/en/3.1/intro/tutorial01/) in the Django documentation.

-To follow along with this tutorial, the completed app is available for download or clone for your convenience.
+To follow along with this tutorial, the completed app is available to download or clone for your convenience.

 ### Get completed application code

 #### [Git clone](#tab/sample-app-clone)

-1. Clone the Sample Application locally using `git`:
+1. Clone the sample application locally using `git`:

     ```bash
     git clone https://github.com/Azure-Samples/djangoapp.git
     ```

-2. Navigate into the *djangoapp* folder:
+2. Navigate to the *djangoapp* folder:

     ```bash
     cd djangoapp